Samsung/LPVS/doc/quick-start-guide-and-build.md

 scanner=scanoss

 # Used license conflicts source:
-# > option "db": take conflicts from MySQL database - 'license_conflicts' table (should be filled manually
+# > option "db": take conflicts from MySQL database - 'lpvs_license_conflicts' table (should be filled manually
 # according to the example at 'src/main/resources/database_dump.sql')
 # > option "scanner": take conflicts from the scanner response
   license_conflict=db